Nell Newman's Organic Thanksgiving

 How one meal helped launch one of America's best-loved organic product lines.

-the company her father started in 1982.
-Kathy Tracy, personal chef to the Newman family, caught up with Nell in Westport,
+Fifteen years ago, Nell Newman, then age 33, decided to make an all-organic Thanksgiving dinner for her father and mother, the actors Paul Newman and Joanne Woodward, and her sisters.
+That meal helped launch Newman's Own Organics, the offshoot of the company her father started in 1982.
+Kathy Tracy, personal chef to the Newman family, caught up with Nell in Westport, Connecticut.

 Tell us about that Thanksgiving when you first served an all-organic meal to your family.

 Dad's idea of the perfect Thanksgiving was always roast turkey, Pepperidge Farm stuffing, canned petit pois, sweet potatoes, cranberry sauce and Mom's pecan pie with maple whipped cream.

 What was it like growing up in the Newman family kitchen?